-A dust containing $\frac{1}{2}$ of $\frac{1}{6}$ (.5%) rotenone is the most effective insecticide obtainable for combating the pea weevil.
+A dust containing 3/4 or 1% (.75%) rotenone is the recommended insecticide for combating the pea weevil.
+Dusting should be done during settled weather, when the temperature will reach at least $65^{\circ}$ F. sometime during the 24 hours following application.
+Even coverage of dust is also very important.
+If $\frac{1}{2}$ of 1% (.5%) rotenone dust only is available, special care in application is even more important.
 Since rotenone is limited, only those areas in each field of dry edible and Austrian field peas that are infested should be dusted.
 To determine the infested areas and the probable percentage of weevily seed at harvest, sweep the field with an insect-collecting net as the peas come into bloom.
 Dust those areas in which four beetles are found in 100 sweeps.
-Four beetles per 100 sweeps will produce at least 10 percent weevily peas.
+Four beetles per 100 sweeps will produce at least 10% weevily peas.
 Twenty-five (25) pounds per acre per application of the insecticide should be used.